RomanFEscobedo/Quarz_Site/content/Garden/Differential Geometry/Vector Bundles and the Tangential Bundle.md

  >
  >We call $M$ the base manifold, $E$ the total space, $\pi$ the projection, $\pi ^{-1}(p)$ the fiber over $p$, and $\Phi$ bundle chart.

-The second condition is equivalent to say that each fiber is a finite dimensional vector space.
 Now, we should define properly the concept of a tangential bundle and prove that is in fact a vector bundle.

 >[!defn] Definition (Tangential Bundle)